Hardik Pandya: ODI career

 Pandya made his One Day International (ODI) debut for India against New Zealand on 16 October 2016 at Dharamshala.
 He became the fourth Indian to be named player of the match on ODI debut after Sandeep Patil, Mohit Sharma and K. L. Rahul.
 In his first ODI innings as a batsman, he scored 36 runs from 32 balls.
 In the group stages of ICC Champions Trophy, Pandya hit three consecutive sixes off Imad Wasim in the same over before rain stopped play.
 On 18 June 2017, in the final of the Champions Trophy at the Oval, he struck a 43-ball 76 in a losing cause, after coming in with India at 54/5 following a top order collapse.

-He was selected in the ODI XI of the year 2017 by Cricinfo.
+He was selected in the ODI XI of the year 2017 by ESPNcricinfo.

 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.
 On 27 June 2019, in the match against the West Indies, Pandya played in his 50th ODI.

 On 17 July 2022, Pandya bowled his ODI career-best 4–24 against England in Old Trafford.
 His 71 runs scored during the 2nd innings of the same match made him the first Indian player to score a half-century and take 4 wickets in an ODI since Yuvraj Singh in 2011.

 Test career

 Pandya was included in India's Test squad for their home series against England in late 2016, but was eventually left out after he injured himself while training in the nets at the PCA Stadium.
 He was named in the squad that toured Sri Lanka in July 2017 and played his first Test on 26 July in Galle.
 In the 3rd and the final Test match against Sri Lanka at Pallekele, Pandya scored his maiden Test century, and set the record for becoming the first Indian batsman to score a Test century just before lunch.
-He also set the record for scoring the most runs in a single over of a Test innings for India, scoring 26 runs.
+He also set the record for scoring the most runs in a single over of a Test innings for India, scoring 26 runs, which was later surpassed by Jasprit Bumrah.
 This century was his first century in international cricket.

 Personal life

-Pandya got engaged to an Indian-based Serbian dancer and actress Nataša Stanković in January 2020.
-In July 2020, their first child Agastya Pandya was born.